kajuberdut/dsorm/README.md

 # The post_connect wrapper is called once after the first connection is made
 @post_connect()
 def build(db):
-    # This will set our pragam and create our tables.
+    # This will set pragma and create all tables.
-    # We'll create these bellow and they will be instantiated at the first connection
+    # The objects are defined further down
+    # Using this hook pushes instantiation to first connection
     db.init_db()

-# Let's setup foreign key enforcement which is off by default
+# Foreign key enforcement is off by default in SQLite
 conf = Pragma(
     pragma={
         "foreign_keys": 1,